Second presidency of Donald Trump: June 2025 military parade and "No Kings" protests

-On June 14, the Trump administration held the U.S. Army 250th Anniversary Parade in Washington, D.C., to celebrate the anniversary of the U.S. Army and coinciding with President Trump's 79th birthday.
+On June 14, the Trump administration held the U.S. Army 250th Anniversary Parade in Washington, D.C., to celebrate the 250th anniversary of the U.S. Army.
 The parade is estimated to have cost somewhere between $25 and $45 million.
 In protest, 50501, Indivisible, and other organizations organized No Kings protests in many American cities.
-Millions attended the largest protest since Trump was re-elected.
+Millions attended what was then the largest protest since Trump was re-elected.